acdlite/flummox-isomorphic-demo/README.md

 to start a dev server (with hot reload enabled) on port 3000.
 Then navigate to http://localhost:3000/stargazers/acdlite/flummox (or any url of the form `/stargazers/:owner/:repo`)

-Make sure you're running on iojs, for generator support
+Make sure you're running on iojs or node v0.11, for generator support.